Automorphism groups and linearizability of rational Fano conic bundle threefolds: Automorphism groups of smooth Fano threefolds of 2.18

 \section{Automorphism groups of smooth Fano threefolds of \textnumero 2.18}

 In this section, we work over an algebraically closed field $k$ of characteristic zero.
-The purpose of the section is to study (the orders of) the automorphism groups of the Fano threefolds of \textnumero 2.18 (\cite{IP} and \cite{MM81}). \cite{CTT} first computed their automorphism groups.
+The purpose of the section is to study (the orders of) the automorphism groups of Fano threefolds of \textnumero 2.18 (\cite{IP} and \cite{MM81}). \cite{CTT} first computed automorphism groups of some Fano threefolds of \textnumero 2.18.

-These varieties have two structures: a conic bundle and a double cover.
+These varieties have three structures: a conic bundle, a double cover, and a quadric surface bundle.
 Here a double cover is a finite flat morphism of degree $2$ over $k$.